 While a LivingPulse, I believe, is very tangible, and much science seems to support that it is, it does seem rather impersonal.
 And perhaps when one thinks of spirituality or religion, it relates to a personal god, who generally has human features and is thought to love us.
 Clearly, a connection with the LivingPulse can be spiritual, and I think religious, but it does not have a personal god, and prayers to LivingPulse would seem kind of ludicrous.
 After all, there is no LivingPulse separate from one’s own being.
-Perhaps prayers to oneself asking for the complete connection of one’s consciousness to the Oneness before beginning rituals is the more logical undertaking.
+Perhaps prayers to oneself asking for the complete connection of one’s consciousness to the Oneness before beginning practices or rituals is the more logical undertaking.

-So if LivingPulse does not offer the love of a god, can those who desire to feel or have love in their life as part of a spiritual practice have any interest in LivingPulse?
+But if LivingPulse does not offer the love of a personal god, can those who desire to feel or have love in their life as part of a spiritual practice have any interest in LivingPulse?
 The ancient Greeks had at least four, and maybe eight, separate words to describe love.
 One of them, agape, can be described as “unconditional love”, generally speaking for all humans, but not necessarily.
 It is also used to describe love for all things, and by all things.
 Buddhists can be thought of as being in touch with this word in their idea of metta or universal loving kindness.

 A third word is philautia, which can be thought of as self love.
 Not the narcissistic kind, but in the concept that if you love and are secure in yourself, you are more likely to share that feeling with others.
 Supposedly Aristotle said: “All friendly feelings for others are an extension of a man’s feelings for himself”.